pagliares/facade-design-pattern-hands-on/README.md

 # Facade design pattern hands-on

 Repository with source code to be used by the students as a starting point to the hands-on and source code with one possible solution.
+This hands-on is based on the example available at <a href="https://refactoring.guru/pt-br/design-patterns/facade" alt="link to refactoring guru web site">refactoring.guru</a> website.

 ## Exercise